itaiglikman/livekit-livestream/DEPLOY-SSL.md

 # Stop existing containers
 docker-compose down

-# Rebuild and start with new config
+# Rebuild and start with new config (both frontend and backend now use SSL)
 docker-compose up -d --build

 # Check containers are running